cea-hpc/modules/INSTALL.rst

-                      case of installation process handled via a package manager which handles by itself the installation of this kind of documents. (default=yes) --enable-example-modulefiles
+                      case of installation process handled via a package manager which handles by itself the installation of this kind of documents. (default=yes) --enable-vim-addons   Install the Vim addon files in the Vim addons directory defined with the ``--vimdatadir`` option. (default=yes) --enable-example-modulefiles
                       Install some modulefiles provided as example in the system modulefiles directory defined with the